Pavement Marking Problems

 Why are yield signs being converted into stop signs?

 Arlington County’s Transportation Engineering & Operations (TE&O) Bureau has initiated an ongoing effort to convert existing yield signs to stop signs at intersecting neighborhood streets.
 Yield signs and stop signs are intended to assign right-of-way at intersections.
-Following guidelines from The Federal Highway Administration and the Manual on Uniform Traffic Control Devices (MUTCD), engineering judgment dictates whether an intersection is controlled by a stop sign or a yield sign.
+Following guidelines from the Federal Highway Administration and the Manual on Uniform Traffic Control Devices (MUTCD), engineering judgment dictates whether an intersection is controlled by a stop sign or a yield sign.
 County engineers found that yield signs installed at intersections sometimes create uncertainty for drivers especially when they are expected to yield to bicyclists, pedestrians and vehicles within the intersection.
-To enhance safety and assign right-of-way, transportation officials continue to identify and convert existing yield signs to stop signs at intersecting neighborhood streets.
+To enhance safety and assign right-of-way, transportation officials continue to identify and convert existing yield signs to stop signs at intersecting neighborhood streets where conditions warrant such a change.
+In special cases, yield signs will not be replaced with stop signs.
+These rare instances may require data collection to assess the overall operations and safety of the intersection.
+If the transportation professional determines that the conversion would significantly impact operations, access and/or safety, the yield sign will remain as is.

 How are new crossing locations evaluated for a marked crosswalk?